evkx/evkx.github.io/content/models/mg/zs/ZS_EV_Standard_Range/_index.md

 ## Performance

 The MG ZS EV Standard Range offers modest performance with a maximum power of 115 kW (156 hp / 154 bhp) and a total torque of 280 Nm (207 ft-lb).
-It accelerates from 0 to 100 km/h (0 to 62 mph) in 8.6 seconds and has a top speed of175 km/h (109 mph), aligning more closely with traditional internal combustion engine vehicles.
+It accelerates from 0 to 100 km/h (0 to 62 mph) in 8.6 seconds and has a top speed of 175 km/h (109 mph), aligning more closely with traditional internal combustion engine vehicles.

 ## Battery, range, and charging